Uniformly Expanding Full Branch Maps with a Wild Attracting Point: Construction of an Example

-This condition essentialy says that $|L_n|/|I_n| \to 1$ fast enough. \item $\mathcal{F}_*^{weak} \subset \mathcal{F}_*$ is the subfamily of maps such that each restriction $f|_{L_n}:L_n \to I_{n}^{-}$ is convex. \item $\mathcal{F}_*^{strong} \subset \mathcal{F}_*^{weak}$ is the subfamily of maps such that each branch $f|_{I_n}:I_n \to I$ is convex. \end{itemize} Letting \( B_{0}\) denote the basin of attraction of 0, recall \eqref{eq:basinp}, we will prove that the conditions of \( \mathcal F_{*}^{strong}\) are sufficient to get the full measure of the basin. \begin{prop} For every $f \in \mathcal F_{*}^{strong}$ we have \(|B_0| = 1\). \end{prop} Notice that \( \mathcal F \) and \( \mathcal F_{*}^{strong}\) only require the branches $f|_{I_n}$ to be non-singular orientation-preserving \emph{homemorphisms}.
-It is not immediately obvious that the conditions which define \( \mathcal F_{*}^{strong}\) are compatible with each branch being \( C^{\infty}\) and uniformly expanding.
-To solve that problem, we will prove the following existence result. \begin{prop}[] There exists (many) $f \in \mathcal F_{*}^{strong}$, piecewise $C^\infty$ and uniformly expanding. \end{prop} Finally, we also have this relatively simple topological result. \begin{prop} Let $f \in \mathcal F$.
-Then $B_0$ is a meagre set. \end{prop} It is easy to see that the three propositions immediately imply Theorem \ref{Thm_Main}.
+Notice that \(\mathcal F_{*}^{strong}\) only requires the branches $f|_{I_n}$ to be convex non-singular orientation-preserving \emph{homeomorphisms}.
+It is not immediately obvious that the conditions which define \( \mathcal F_{*}^{strong}\) are compatible with each branch being analytic and uniformly expanding.
+Thus we prove the following existence result. \begin{prop}[] There exists (many) $f \in \mathcal F_{*}^{strong}$, uniformly expanding and piecewise analytic. \end{prop} Finally, we also have this relatively simple topological result. \begin{prop} Let $f \in \mathcal F$.
+Then $B_0$ is a meagre set. \end{prop} It is easy to see that the Propositions \ref{Prop_Full}, \ref{Prop_Existence}, and \ref{Prop_Meagre} together imply Theorem \ref{Thm_Main}.
 We briefly outline the contents of the remaining sections.
 In Section \ref{Section_Topology} we will prove Proposition \ref{Prop_Meagre}.
 Section \ref{Section_Subset} presents particular invariant subsets of $[0,1]$ that play a role in the dynamics of $f \in \mathcal{F}$.
-In Section \ref{Section_Convex} we prove the technical Proposition \ref{Prop_Tech} that gives a lower bound for the Lebesgue measure of those subsets in the case of $f \in \mathcal{F}_*^{weak}$.
+In Section \ref{Section_Convex} we prove the technical Proposition \ref{Prop_Tech} that gives a lower bound for the Lebesgue measure of those subsets, to prove Proposition \ref{Prop_Positive}.
 In Section \ref{Section_Full} we apply that technical proposition for $f \in \mathcal{F}_*^{strong}$, to prove Proposition \ref{Prop_Full}.
 Section \ref{Section_Existence} contains an explicit construction of a map $f \in \mathcal{F}_*^{strong} $ that proves Proposition \ref{Prop_Existence}.